We are developing transformative therapies for people suffering from serious mental health challenges who are not helped by existing treatments.

 100 million people are not helped by existing therapies and suffer with TRD1.
 As many as 30% of these attempt suicide at least once during their lifetime.
 2,3

 We have begun our Phase 3 pivotal programme for COMP360 psilocybin in TRD, which includes 2 pivotal trials.
-Our programme is the first ever Phase 3 programme of psilocybin therapy globally.
+Our programme is the first ever Phase 3 programme of psilocybin treatment globally.

-In late 2021, we completed a phase 2b study for psilocybin therapy.
-This was the world’s largest psilocybin therapy clinical trial, with 233 participants in 22 sites across Europe and North America.
-In November 2022, The New England Journal of Medicine (NEJM), the world’s leading peer-reviewed medical journal, published the positive results from its phase 2b trial of COMP360 psilocybin therapy for TRD.
+In late 2021, we completed a phase 2b study for psilocybin treatment.
+This was the world’s largest psilocybin treatment clinical trial, with 233 participants in 22 sites across Europe and North America.
+In November 2022, The New England Journal of Medicine (NEJM), the world’s leading peer-reviewed medical journal, published the positive results from its phase 2b trial of COMP360 psilocybin treatment for TRD.